Joseph Goebbels: Gauleiter

 Goebbels was first offered the position of party Gauleiter for the Berlin section in August 1926.
 He travelled to Berlin in mid-September and by the middle of October accepted the position.
 Thus Hitler's plan to divide and dissolve the northwestern Gauleiters group that Goebbels had served in under Strasser was successful.
 Hitler gave Goebbels great authority over the area, allowing him to determine the course for organisation and leadership for the Gau.
 Goebbels was given control over the local Sturmabteilung (SA) and Schutzstaffel (SS) and answered only to Hitler.
 The party membership numbered about 1,000 when Goebbels arrived, and he reduced it to a core of 600 of the most active and promising members.
 To raise money, he instituted membership fees and began charging admission to party meetings.
 Aware of the value of publicity (both positive and negative), he deliberately provoked beer-hall battles and street brawls, including violent attacks on the Communist Party of Germany (KPD).
 Goebbels adapted recent developments in commercial advertising to the political sphere, including the use of catchy slogans and subliminal cues.
 His new ideas for poster design included using large type, red ink, and cryptic headers that encouraged the reader to examine the fine print to determine the meaning.

 Goebbels speaks at a political rally (1932).
 This body position, with arms akimbo, was intended to show the speaker as being in a position of authority.

 Goebbels giving a speech in Lustgarten, Berlin, August 1934.
 This hand gesture was used while delivering a warning or threat.

 Like Hitler, Goebbels practised his public speaking skills in front of a mirror.
-Meetings were preceded by ceremonial marches and singing, and the venues were decorated with party banners.
-His entrance (almost always late) was timed for maximum emotional impact.
-Goebbels usually meticulously planned his speeches ahead of time, using pre-planned and choreographed inflection and gestures, but he was also able to improvise and adapt his presentation to make a good connection with his audience.
+Meetings were preceded by ceremonial marches and singing, and the venues were adorned with party banners.
+His entrance, which was almost always late, was timed for maximum emotional impact.
+Goebbels usually meticulously planned his speeches in advance, employing pre-planned and choreographed inflections and gestures.
+However, he was also able to improvise and adapt his presentation to establish a strong connection with his audience.
 He used loudspeakers, decorative flames, uniforms, and marches to attract attention to speeches.